 Aston Martin is almost ready to launch the next creation from its longstanding partnership with Italian design house Zagato.

 The car is a bespoke version of the DBS Superleggera, which goes by the name DBS GT Zagato.
-Its design was shown late last year to mark Zagato's centennial, and now the first prototype example has been spotted.
+Its design was shown late last year to mark Zagato's centennial, and since then a handful of prototype example have been spotted.

 The prototype is completely devoid of camouflage gear and thus reveals numerous details, including a full-width grille, multi-element taillights, and center-lock wheels.
-The prototype also wears unpainted carbon fiber body panels, one of which is a single-piece, double-bubble roof.
-There's no rear window so Aston Martin will install a digital rearview mirror.
+Another key element is the single-piece, double-bubble roof.
+There's no rear window so Aston Martin needed to install a digital rearview mirror.

-What isn't featured on the prototype is the production version's grille which will consist of 108 diamond-shaped carbon fiber pieces that remain flush with the grille when the car is parked and open up when the engine is started to allow air to flow through.
-The production version will also sport a number of gold accents that also aren't found on this prototype.
+The prototype in the video also sports the production version's grille which consists of 108 diamond-shaped, carbon-fiber pieces that remain flush with the grille when the car is parked and open up when the engine is running to allow air to flow through.
+The production version will also sport a number of gold accents that also aren't found on the prototypes.

 Aston Martin DBS GT Zagato